emberjs/rfcs/text/0000-module-unification-packages.md

   normalization rules for package names in templates and in service injections should be the same.
 Given that a developer is using Ember Data they should not refer to it in some places as EmberData and others as `ember-data`.
+- **Added APIs for accessing packages should be available in classic `app/` applications.** For example if Ember Power Select has been updated to use `src/`, then an application should be able to access it's components, helpers, and services via the new APIs we're adding.

 These are the problems and constraints that motivate this RFC.